Dental Tips: What are the replacement options for missing teeth?

 And the longer you wait to fill that gap, the worse the situation becomes and the more expensive it becomes to fix.
 In fact, wait too long, and some replacement treatments become impossible!

-These are just a few reasons Norlane Dental Surgery recommends that missing teeth be replaced as soon as possible.
+These are just a few reasons Norlane Dental Aesthetics and Implants recommends that missing teeth be replaced as soon as possible.
 And two of the best options for replacement are dental bridges and implants.

 As mentioned, implants protect the surrounding teeth and bone.
 Bridges don’t protect these, and they can even cause strain on the teeth to which they were attached, particularly depending on what kind of bridge is placed.